 If left untreated some common car accident injuries could also lead to further damage.
 For example, a broken back could result in nerve damage if bone fragments reach the spine.
 It is important that all persons who believe they may have been injured in an accident seek treatment as some injuries are not as obvious as others.

 Any type of car collision can result in devastating losses, particularly those that resulted in car accident injuries and thus an overwhelming amount of medical bills.
 At Phillips Law Group we are dedicated to helping accident injury victims fight for their right to fair and just compensation including medical expenses lost wages, and more.

 At Phillips Law Group, our injury attorneys understand that you may not be able to get around after an accident, which is why we offer home and hospital visits in order to help you get started on your claim right away.
-We believe that your well-being comes first and will help guide you through the entire litigation process while you recover.
+Our accident lawyers also believe that your well-being comes first and will help guide you through the entire litigation process while you recover.

 We have several offices located throughout Arizona and proudly serve the following areas:

 and many more local towns and cities.
 Dont hesitate to contact us by calling or texting 1-800-706-3000 to discuss the details of your accident claim at no-cost and no-obligation to you.
 Our intake staff members are available 24 hours a day, 7 days a week to take your call.

 You can also contact us online.
 Fill out the FREE CASE REVIEW form located at the top of this page to get started on your case today.

 Phillips Law Group - Ph: 1-800-706-3000.